wagner30023/Gallery-Project/README.md

-gallery project developed with jquery, webpack and bootsrap and NODE JS
+gallery project developed with jquery, webpac,bootsrap and NODE JS